AyanSrivastava11/Stop_watch/README.md

 # Stop_watch
-Basic stop watch using html , css and js
+Basic stop watch with start , stop and reset button that counts time in mili second also Created using html ,css , js